RayRuizhiLiao/joint_chestxray/README.md

 ## Data split

 In our MICCAI 2020 work, we split the MIMIC-CXR data into training and test sets.
 There is no patient overlap between the training set and the test set.
-Our split can be found [here](https://github.com/RayRuizhiLiao/joint_chestxray/blob/master/metadata/mimic-cxr-sub-img-edema-split-allCXR.csv).
+Our data split can be found [here](https://github.com/RayRuizhiLiao/joint_chestxray/blob/master/metadata/mimic-cxr-sub-img-edema-split-allCXR.csv).
 The folds 1-6 are the training set and the fold "TEST" is the test set.
 We also used the training set for cross-validation when tuning our model hyper-parameters.

 # Contact